MaximeCaty/AL-Company-Data-Import-Export/README.md

 2. Restart Business Central instance.
 3. Then publish the app with the "ONPREM" pragma

-- **Recommanded for much better compression :** copy bsc.exe in the Busienss Central Addin folder.
-The app will use it when available to further reduce file size.
+- **❗Recommanded for better compression :** to use block sorting compression, copy bsc.exe into Busienss Central Addin folder.
+The app will automatically use it to further reduce file size.
 This executable can be found here [GitHub Libbsc release](https://github.com/IlyaGrebnov/libbsc/releases/tag/v3.3.12)